How to Counsel

-Clinicians should use neutral, technically correct, and non-stigmatizing language when talking about firearms and their use.
-See Guns 101 for more on the basics of firearms.
+It also helps to learn and use neutral, technically correct, and non-stigmatizing language when talking about firearms and their use:

-- Safe or secure storage is part of “firearm safety” but not synonymous.
+- Safe or secure storage is part of “firearm safety” but they are not synonymous.
 “Firearm safety” refers to a wider range of firearm-related behaviors, including safe handling of guns and use of protective equipment (e.g., eye and hearing protection) when someone is firing a gun.

 - Words like “temporary” or “voluntary” emphasize that a period of acute risk will likely be time-limited and can help the patient retain a sense of agency.